 The importance of this phenomenon is undoubtedly also linked to how widespread this transformation is, and it’s impressive, as statistics show.
-In just 30 years since the birth of the web, the connected population has reached 4.39 billion people, which is double the number of people online in 2012.
-In fact, from 2012 alone, the number of individuals registered on a digital platform has grown to 2 billion in 2019.
+In just 30 years since the birth of the web, the connected population has reached 5,15 billion people, which is double the number of people online in 2012.
+In fact, from 2012 alone, the number of individuals registered on a digital platform has grown to 4,9 billion in 2021.
 Equally relevant is the data related to the use of digital tools.
-On average, a user stays connected for 6 hours and 42 minutes a day, half of that time is on a mobile device.
+On average, a user stays connected for 6 hours a day, half of that time is on a mobile device.

 We could go on, but what we want to capture here is that every consumer has also become a user who utilizes the network to buy, order, and interfaces with companies.
 On the basis of this, users have changed their expectations.

 As can be expected, the digital transformation has not only affected individuals but also companies and even the Public Administration, which has begun to integrate their internal processes with new digital technologies.
 This is basically for one reason: because the companies that invest more in digital transformation are the most competitive on the market.